Necktie: Occasions for neckties

 Traditionally, ties are a staple of office attire, especially for professionals.
 Proponents of the tie's place in the office assert that ties neatly demarcate work and leisure time.

 The theory is that the physical presence of something around your neck serves as a reminder to knuckle down and focus on the job at hand.
 Conversely, loosening the tie after work signals that one can relax.

 Outside of these environments, ties are usually worn especially when attending traditionally formal or professional events, including weddings, important religious ceremonies, funerals, job interviews, court appearances, and fine dining.

 Opposition to neckties

-The debate between proponents and opponents of the necktie center on social conformity, plainness, professional expectation, and personal, sartorial expression.
-Quoting architect Louis Sullivan, Frank Lloyd Wright said: "Form follows function".
-Applied sartorially, the necktie's decorative function is so criticized.